 - .
 Summary of Rates and Fire Service Levies

 - .
 Operating and Capital Statement

 - .
 Cashflow Statement

-- .
-Capital Works Resource Schedule."
+- Capital Works Resource Schedule."

-"Copies of the financial statements having been circulated to all Councillors, a suggested resolution is submitted for consideration."
+"Copies of the financial statements have been circulated to all Councillors."

-financial ceived." statements (copies being appended to a and forming part of the
+■ Cr Howard moved and Cr Downie seconded, "That the financial statements (copies being appended to and forming part of the minutes) be received."